no0p/no0p.github.io/_posts/2024-4-13-notes-on-llm-application-development.markdown

 Tools for implementing these functions have been around for a long time.
 Conditional Random Fields, Non-Transformer Networks, Regular Expressions, Various models for document classification etc.

 But now entities can be extracted with zero shot or few shot prompting with decent results with a couple of minutes of effort.
-Same with document classification, relevance summarization, etc.  This changes the economics of these projects, making many new application possible.
+Same with document classification, relevance summarization, etc.  This changes the economics of these projects, making many new applications possible.

 ### The Utility of Information Encoded in Databases